Jeevika-05/Cybersecurity-intern-TASK-1/README.md

 - `screenshots/` – Terminal and Wireshark screenshots of nmap scan
 - `udp_server.py` – Python script simulating a UDP service on port 9999
+- `TASK 1.pdf` - Contains the complete report and step by step procedure,scan outputs
 - `README.md` – Summary of the task and contents

 ## 🛠 Tools Used